AustinLimanek/data-structures-and-algorithms/java/datastructures/lib/src/main/java/datastructures/readme-datastructures/singleLinkedListREADME.md

 - [x] Will return true when finding a value within the linked list that exists
 - [x] Will return false when searching for a value in the linked list that does not exist
 - [x] Can properly return a collection of all the values that exist in the linked list
-- [ ] Can successfully add a node to the end of the linked list

 ### Day 2